-“Tomorrow, at that bus will be the first Gables High sit-in.
+“Tomorrow, that bus will be the first Gables High sit-in.
 From now on we’re rehearsing from 2 to 3, as well as in class.
-Our show’s less than a week away.”
+Our show is less than a week away.”

-Mr. Clark looks so pleased about his class’s civil disobedience.
+Mr. Clark looks so pleased about his class’s civil disobedience and extra rehearsals

 Later the two bands meet at Michael’s and discuss our upcoming plans.
-We tell the Out-Crowd they’re ready to perform in public.
+We tell the Out-Crowd they are ready to perform in public.
 Michael and Jenna’s parents are throwing a birthday party for Michael.
-I tell them it’ll be for kids 10-14, so they’ll have to impress their friends.
+I tell them it is for kids 10-14, so they have to impress their friends.
 They need to tell Michael or me about any friend they want to invite.
-The False Gods band will be there to back up anyone who isn’t up to speed on the dance songs.
+The False Gods band will be there to back up anyone who is not up to speed on the dance songs.
 The kids are excited.
-They go practice so they’ll be ready.
+They go practice so as to be ready.
 John gives me a long look.
 I yell at him, “You’re ready to be on your own.
 Go practice.”

-I tell the False Gods group we’re going to do a video from the Viscaya footage.
+I tell the False Gods group we are going to do a video using the Viscaya footage.
 Studio time is being booked to record the Jace Tribute songs for the video.
 They must clear their schedules in the next few weeks because everyone has to be there.
-Iggy jumps up and down complaining he’s excluded.
-I promised him that his Iggy shtick will be an extra feature to the video.
-We’ll tell him when to come record.
-We discuss which songs we’ll do, starting with Jace’s favorite Pink Floyd hits.
+Iggy jumps up and down complaining he is excluded.
+I promise him that his Iggy shtick will be an extra feature to the video.
+We will tell him when to come record.
+We discuss which songs to do, starting with Jace’s favorite Pink Floyd hits.
 I suggest we end with ‘Free Bird,’ which makes Mary happy.
 The Jacettes will do the backups on ‘Take a Walk on the Wild Side.’
 It is sweet to practice all these songs that meant so much to Jace and me.
 My guitar leads really soar.

-After rehearsal, Hippie tells me I have to go to dinner at his house with his two moms.
-I’m about to say it isn’t convenient, but Jace signs that he wants to go.
+After rehearsal, Hippie tells me I have to have dinner at his house with his two moms.
+I am about to say it is not convenient, but Jace signs that he wants to go.